Key takeaways:

 The CYP2C8 gene is essential in the metabolism of several chemotherapy drugs and plays a role in the metabolism of NSAIDs, such as ibuprofen.

-Medications that are mainly metabolized by CYP2C8 include[ref]:
+Medications that are primarily metabolized by CYP2C8 include[ref]:

-For people with genetic variants in CYP2C8 that decrease the function of the enzyme, a medication may remain in their system longer and could build up to a toxic amount.
-Your doctor or pharmacist should be able to help in dialing in the right dosage.
+For people with genetic variants in CYP2C8 that decrease the function of the enzyme (see the genotype report below), a medication may remain in their system longer and could build up to a toxic amount.

 The ClinPGx database is a good source of information on pharmacological and genetic interactions.
 It has information on the CYP2C8 variants and response to tacrolimus, montelukast, rosiglitazone, and pioglitazone.